 Jul 13, 2017 ...
 A: The Go Wireless Electrode Amplifier is terminated with a BNC connector.
 Therefore, you can use any of our BNC electrodes with it.
 Preferred:

-Sensor connects via USB or Bluetooth.
+Sensor connects via Bluetooth only and only to phones and tablets.
 No interface is required.
-Replacement electrode: Go Direct® pH BNC Electrode (GDX-PH-BNC); Go Direct pH Sensor ...
+Replacement electrode: Go Direct® pH BNC Electrode (GDX-PH-BNC); Go ...

 Dec 8, 2015 ...
 We do offer Glass Body pH probes and electrodes (Go Direct Glass-Body pH Sensor (GDX-GPH) and Glass-Body pH Electrode BNC (GPH-BNC)) that will ...